aosman25/ayahplayer/server/README.md

-# QuranHifz Backend API
+# AyahPlayer Backend API

-A TypeScript-based Express server for the QuranHifz application, built with MVC architecture.
+A TypeScript-based Express server for the AyahPlayer application, built with MVC architecture.

 ## Features